This post may contain affiliate links. Read our disclosure here.

 Where To Buy Produce

 If you run into a grocery store and buy strawberries, you’ll spend around $2.50-$3.50 for 16 oz.
 If you head to the Farmer’s Market and get a huge case of them, you’ll spend significantly less.
 The idea is to buy produce at it’s absolute best price and then preserve it.
 You can read tips about shopping at the Farmer’s Market here.
+Even better: head to a local farm!
+Many now are on Facebook and you can follow their updates to make sure you don’t miss specials.

 Another great way to get amazing produce is to grow it yourself.
 Depending on where you live, you may still be able to plant some things for a late harvest.
 If you have limited space check out container gardening.